-Penile erection depends on an intact nervous system, which means that any injury to the nervous system involved in erections can cause ED.
+Penile erection depends on an intact nervous system so any injury to the nervous system involved in erections may cause ED.
 Diseases such as Parkinson's disease, Alzheimer's disease, stroke or head injury can lead to ED by affecting the libido, or by preventing the initiation of the nerve impulses responsible for erections.
 Patients with spinal cord injuries will have decreased erections related to the extent of the injury.
 Patients who have undergone pelvic surgery such as radical prostatectomy, cystectomy or colectomy may have injury to the cavernous nerves that control erection.
-Long-standing diabetes may affect some nerves as well, which may cause ED.
+Long-standing diabetes may affect some nerves as well as causing ED.